Author: Will Webster

-User testing can be done even before you have a real product prototype or service design in hand.
+It can be done even before you have a real product prototype or service design in hand.
 To do this successfully involves testing at the product prototyping stage, or even as part of product concept testing when ideas first emerge.

 Why do user testing?

-Usability issues with your products and services can create negative experiences for users that result in lost loyalty and even create detractors of your brand.
+Usability issues with your products and services can create negative experiences for users that result in lost loyalty and even create detractors.
 Thorough usability testing allows you to discover these pitfalls before they do widespread damage to your brand.

-4. Test the success of a change or upgrade
+6. Test the success of a change or upgrade

 Collecting user feedback after changing a product or service can help you gauge how successful the move has been.
-It can also help you assess your ROI, particularly if you collect user feedback over time and compare it to other indicators like sales, social ranking, and NPS.
+It can also help you assess your ROI – particularly if you collect user feedback over time and compare it to other indicators like sales, social ranking and NPS.

-5. Capture emotional reactions to different aspects of the product
+7. Capture emotional reactions to different aspects of the product